rocklobster42195/ha-js_automations_addon/README.md

 *   **Live Stream:** View logs in real-time in the dashboard IDE.
 *   **History:** Access past logs via the "Logs" tab in the UI.
 *   **Levels:** Filter by `info`, `warn`, `error`, or `debug` (configurable per script via `@loglevel`).

 ---

+## Live Status Bar

+For all you control freaks and data junkies, the IDE includes a configurable live status bar in the footer.
+It's your personal dashboard for monitoring the addon's health and your most critical entities.

+You get three slots to display what matters most:
+*   **CPU Load:** See if a script is pushing the limits or just chilling out.
+*   **RAM Usage:** The ultimate weapon against memory leaks.
+Watch your script's memory grow and intervene before it's too late.
+*   **Any HA Entity:** Pin any entity from Home Assistant directly to the footer.
+Keep an eye on your front door sensor, the current energy price, or simply whether the sun is up (`sun.sun`).
+Why?
+Because you can.

+Each metric comes with a mini **sparkline graph**, giving you an at-a-glance history of the last few moments.

+---